AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 At $h=0$, the tiling is equivalent to a standalone simplex: all simplex-chains reflect all other simplex-chains.
 (This is also true for tiling variants mentioned in \autoref{sec:tiling-variants}.)
+Thus, this trivial tiling is secure if standalone simplexes are secure.

 #### Tiling Security: $h=1$

 \providecommand\sec[1]{\text{Sec}(#1)}

+This configuration corresponds to \autoref{}.

 What are the requirements for 51% attacking the root tile?
-In this case, since all chains in the root tile mutually reflect all chains in the tiling, we can say that a network-wide 51% attack is required; the root tile is secure.
+In this case, since all chains in the root tile mutually reflect all chains in the tiling (like a normal simplex), we can say that a network-wide 51% attack is required; the root tile is secure.

 Assuming $v=3$, what are the requirements for 51% attacking one of 3 leaf tiles?
 In this case, we need to define some terms first; particularly, we need to be able to compare a tile's security with that of their parent and children.